GfSE/SAF-Specification/stakeholders.md

 * Which standards, protocols, and format specifications are associated with a specific interface?

   ***Rationale:  In my role, I need to test and integrate them.***
+* Which system internal interface partners does a physical system element have?

+  ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * Which users does the system support?

   ***Rationale:  In my role, I need to cover these users with my test.***